yairEO/tagify/README.md

 ### Suggestions selectbox
 The suggestions selectbox is shown is a whitelist Array of Strings or Objects was passed in the settings when the Tagify instance was created.
-Suggestions list will only be rendered if there were at least two sugegstions found.
+Suggestions list will only be rendered if there are at least two matching sugegstions (case-insensetive).

-Matching suggested values is case-insensetive.
-The selectbox dropdown will be appended to the document's "body" element and will be positioned under the element.
+The selectbox dropdown will be appended to the document's `<body>` element and will be rendered by default in a position below (bottom of) the Tagify element.
 Using the keyboard arrows up/down will highlight an option from the list, and hitting the Enter key to select.

 It is possible to tweak the selectbox dropdown via 2 settings: